 - Sea level rise for coastal communities.

-- Causes changes in weather patterns and increases the intensity and likelihood of storms.
+- Changes in weather patterns and increasing intensity and likelihood of storms.

-- Complicates indoor temperature regulation, which requires more power generation for cooling.
+- Increased indoor temperatures, requiring more power generation for cooling.

 Climate is a major factor in agricultural crop production.
 Plant growth is determined by atmospheric temperature, humidity, moisture, and nutrients (carbon, nitrogen, etc.).
 Crops are selected for compatibility with the local climate, and fluctuations may require a shift in production if temperatures change.
 Shown below are examples of how climate affects agriculture, drought, and other resources.

 - Increased heat compromises the health of farmworkers and others who work outdoors.